 The association has demonstrated that, within the scope of its authority, it is committed to meet the SMO 6 obligations and has established processes to review and improve the system on an ongoing basis.
 SRO AAS is encouraged to raise awareness about best practices in investigation and discipline of professional accountants, including those formulated in SMO 6, of other stakeholders in the jurisdiction in order to promote compliance at the jurisdiction level, and facilitate collaboration on the establishment of a unified system.

 SMO 7: International Financial Reporting Standards

-SRO AAS, with no direct responsibility for setting private sector accounting standards, and being an organization uniting mostly auditors, reports that it supports adoption and implementation of IFRS through monitoring changes to IFRS and preparing comments on Exposure Drafts and other pronouncements issued by the IASB; raising awareness of new and revised changes by distributing information on the standards; and collaborating with other stakeholders to facilitate effective implementation through its participation in conferences and working groups.
-The association also indicated plans to acquire and share knowledge of IFRS, and incorporate standard-related topics into its various initial and continuous professional development programs as well as certification examination programs.
+SRO AAS, with no direct authority for setting private sector accounting standards and being an organization uniting auditors, reports that it supports adoption and implementation of IFRS where possible.
+It does this by monitoring changes to IFRS and preparing comments on Exposure Drafts and other pronouncements issued by the IASB; raising awareness of new and revised changes by distributing information on the standards; and collaborating with other stakeholders to facilitate effective implementation through its participation in conferences and working groups.
+The association also indicated plans to acquire and share knowledge of IFRS and incorporate standard-related topics into its various initial and continuous professional development programs as well as certification examination programs.